 Killer Instinct

-Killer Instinct is a fighting game developed by Rare and published by Midway and Nintendo.
-It was released as an arcade game in the fall of 1994 and was ported to the Super Nintendo Entertainment System (SNES) and Game Boy the following year.
-The story revolves around a powerful corporation that organizes a fighting tournament.
-The story was adapted into a limited comic book series published under the short-lived Acclaim Comics label.
-Killer Instinct has a few gameplay elements that were unique for fighting games of the time.
-Instead of fighting opponents in best-of-three rounds, each player has two life bars.
-The player who depletes the other player's life bars first wins the fight.
-The game also introduced "auto-doubles," a feature that allows players to automatically perform combos against their opponents by pressing a specific button sequence.
-The game also features "combo breakers," special defensive maneuvers that can interrupt combos.
+"Killer Instinct" is a fighting game developed by Rare and published by Midway and Nintendo.
+It was released in the fall of 1994 as an arcade game and was ported to the Super Nintendo Entertainment System (SNES) and the Game Boy the following year.
+The game's plot revolves around an all-powerful corporation that organizes a fighting tournament.
+The story was adapted into a limited-run comic book series published under the short-lived Acclaim Comics label.
+Killer Instinct features several gameplay elements that were unique for fighting games of that era.
+Instead of competing against opponents in best-of-three rounds, each player has two health bars.
+The player who reduces the other player’s health bars to zero first wins the match.
+The game also introduced “Auto-Doubles,” a feature that allows players to make characters automatically perform combos against opponents by pressing a specific button sequence.
+Also included in the game are “Combo-Breakers,” special defensive maneuvers that can interrupt combos.

 Story